 Where the event has to be cancelled, delayed or postponed due to circumstances that were within the event organisers reasonable control or where you have any other claim against the event organiser or us in respect of the event, its and our entire liability (save in respect of personal injury or death) in respect of any inconvenience, expenses, costs, losses or damages suffered by you as a result will be limited to the entry price you have paid to take part in the event.

 Cancellation of Bookings, Transfers and Refunds

 In accordance with the Consumer Protection (Distance Selling) Regulations 2000 and unless the event has already taken place, you have the right to cancel your booking at any time up to the end of the 7th working day after the booking is accepted.
-You may do this by writing to us at The Barn, Carters Lane, Woking, Surrey GU22 8JG and you will receive a full refund of any monies paid.
+You may do this by writing to us at Collaborate, Steward House, Commercial Way, Woking, GU21 6ET and you will receive a full refund of any monies paid.